opencrmitalia-official/vtiger-customizer/USECASE.md

   // Do the standard 'doLogin' methods
   $success = $self->doLogin($args['password']);

-  // If user exists on DB and login is correct, now I check if exists on public list of Footbal Arbiters
+  // If user exists on DB and login is correct, now I check if exists on public list of Footbal Arbiters if ($success) {
-  // With this if an Ar
-  if ($success) {
     $listOfArbiters = json_decode(file_get_contents('<public-url-of-footbal-data>'), true);